face144/NeuralNet/README.md

 # NeuralNet
-Neural Network C++ Library

-NeuralNet is a c++ framework to aid in building neural networks
+NeuralNet is a C++ framework to aid in building neural networks